GJCPP/LearningNote/pages/on Computer Network.md

 		- TDM: 625\mu sec; the odd slots used by master, and even by clients.
 		- FDM: sender uses 79 frequency channels in known, pseudo-random order slot-to-slot (spread spectrum)
 		- 2.4-2.5 GHz ISM radio band
+- Chapter 8: Security
+	- Principles of security
+		-